 Jobs Victoria partners with the Rumbalara Football and Netball Club in Shepparton to deliver the Algabonyah Employment Program, supporting local Indigenous jobseekers into work.

-Ruby Winmar, 19 years old, had undertaken a nursing traineeship but was find it challenging to find secure work that would support her financially.
+Ruby Winmar, 19 years old, had undertaken a nursing traineeship but was finding it challenging to find secure work that would support her financially.

 Ruby connected with Jobs Victoria and Algabonyah, who supported her to gain her white card, and then into a job with Lendlease working as a construction worker on the new Goulburn Valley Hospital project.